-Early in my Tai Chi training, I competed in the 1997 Kou Shu tournament in Baltimore, Maryland.
-My Tai Chi teacher at the time, Sifu Chang of the school of Ten Thousand Dragons, wanted all of his students to wear white silk Tai Chi uniforms at the competition.
-This way we would all match each other and look like a team.
-I remember how smooth my Tai Chi form felt when I performed the Yang 24 form.
-Have you ever practiced your Tai Chi form in jeans or restrictive clothing?
-What you wear when practicing Tai Chi can affect the feeling of fluidity and be constricting.
-Sweatpants and loose fitting clothing are great for practicing Tai Chi but there is nothing like the smooth feeling you get from wearing a good quality Tai Chi uniform.
+During my early Tai Chi training, I participated in the 1997 Kou Shu Tournament in Baltimore, Maryland.
+My Tai Chi teacher was Sifu Chang, who belonged to the school of Ten Thousand Dragons.
+He required all his students to wear white silk Tai Chi uniforms during the competition so that we would look like a team.
+I vividly recall the effortless flow of my Tai Chi movements as I performed the Yang 24 form in that uniform.
+Have you ever attempted to practice Tai Chi in jeans or restrictive attire?
+The clothes you wear while practicing Tai Chi can affect your movements and fluidity.
+While loose-fitting clothing such as sweatpants is ideal for Tai Chi practice, there's nothing quite like the seamless sensation of wearing a high-quality Tai Chi uniform.

 TAI CHI SHOES